-17 In concluding that appellate review of such a claim is appropriate, this court has noted the exceptional circumstances that warrant that review.
+26 In concluding that appellate review of such a claim is appropriate, this court has noted the exceptional circumstances that warrant that review.
 See State v.
 Golding, supra, 213 Conn.
 238-39.

-18 Of course, if the record is inadequate for review, Golding prohibits a reviewing court from remanding to the trial court for the purpose of supplementing the record.
+27 Of course, if the record is inadequate for review, Golding prohibits a reviewing court from remanding to the trial court for the purpose of supplementing the record.
 Indeed, that is what the first prong of Golding was designed to avoid.
 State v.
-Medina, 227 Conn.
-456, 474, 636 A.2d 351 (1993); State v.
+Medina, 228 Conn.
+281, 301, 636 A.2d 351 (1994); State v.
 Stanley, 223 Conn.
 674, 689-90, 613 A.2d 788 (1992).
 A contrary rule would promote ceaseless litigation by discouraging parties from raising claims in a timely manner, thereby seriously undermining the efficient administration of justice.
-I note that, consistent with this well founded rule, neither party in the present case has sought such a remand.